TJ Friedl Preview, Player Props: Reds vs. Cardinals

-On Saturday, TJ Friedl (batting .353 in his past 10 games) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:15 PM ET.
+On Sunday, TJ Friedl (.730 slugging percentage in past 10 games, including four home runs) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 3:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Sportsbook Promo Codes